ricknout/shortstories/README.md

 Stories are defined in XML.
 A basic structure of <b>Story</b>, <b>Choice</b>, <b>Achievement</b> and <b>Finish</b> tags allows ShortStories to parse and play almost any kind of text-based, multiple choice game.

 Available on Android 7.1 (Nougat MR1) and above.
+Ensure that your launcher supports App Shortcuts (tested and works with Pixel Launcher, Google Now Launcher, Nova Launcher and Action Launcher).